reactjstampabay/rehacked-redux-basics/README.md

     })
   ],
   ```

 2. Edit `webpack.production.config.js`.
-Replace the `plugind` section to look like the following:
+Replace the `plugins` section to look like the following:

   ```javascript
     new ExtractTextPlugin('app.css'),
     new webpack.DefinePlugin({